top of page

 In the Zone - How to Reach Creative Health

 How does it feel to be 'in the zone' creatively?
 Most people feel or imagine it to be a state of great confidence.
 And yes, sometimes you'll feel on top of the world.
 We usually call this being in a 'a state of flow'.
 But there is a second 'zone' that feels like the total opposite: full of doubt, anxiety, pain and frustration.
 Yet, it can still make you feel absolutely fantastic.
 And it's this zone that tells your creative story.
-Everyone who has ever been on a surfboard
+In the Zone all right Everyone who has eve

 Kralingen